apapaefs/phys3500k_sp25/README.md

 ## Getting started with the repository

-### Option 1: Use this if your are unfamiliar with UNIX-like operating systems, git, Python environments, etc.:
+### Option 1: Use this if your are unfamiliar with UNIX-like operating systems, git, Python environments, etc. and for BACKUP purposes:

 You can launch this repository with Binder, where you can execute the code directly.